 Check Email Deliverability in PHP

 Successful email delivery is important to keep a good reputation and bounce rate in control.
 It ensures every email is delivered to a real user.
-You can find out if an email address exist by checking MX records of an email address and connecting with mail server to send some commands.
-In this post we are going to learn how to check if an email address is real to receive emails.
+It is possible to find out if an email address exists by checking MX records of an email address and connecting with mail server to perform an SMTP handshake.
+In this post we are going to learn how to check if an email address exists and can receive emails.
 We are going to create following files for this post:

-3. javascript.js: The Javascript code to submit form via AJAX.
+- javascript.js: The JavaScript code to submit form via AJAX.

 How to Check if an Email Address Exists

-• RCPT TO: This command tells the SMPT server the target or receiver email address of conversation.
+- RCPT TO: This command tells the SMTP server the target or receiver email address of conversation.

 index.html